 The Eures service contains a wealth of information on employment.
 Make sure that you know the usual working hours, holidays, taxation and your rights as a trainee in your country of destination.

 When applying to non-Erasmus exchanges, you must prepare a preliminary study plan.
-Draw up the plan before your departure and discuss transfering credits of your exchange studies at UTA in advance with the responsible teachers or the mobility coordinator.
+Draw up the plan before your departure and discuss transfering credits of your exchange studies at Tampere University in advance with the responsible teachers or the mobility coordinator.

-A key principle of all exchanges managed by the University of Tampere is that academic studies completed abroad are fully recognised in your UTA degree.
+A key principle of all exchanges managed by Tampere University is that academic studies completed abroad are fully recognised in your Tampere University degree.
 More information on credit transfer for studies.

-The University of Tampere can provide you with a transcript of records in English.
-An official copy can be requested from the University of Tampere Registrar’s Office.
+Tampere University can provide you with a transcript of records in English.
+An official copy can be requested from the Student Affairs Office.
 You can obtain a transcript of records (PDF) in English also through NettiOpsu by changing the language to English from the side menu bar.

-Remember to fill in a grant agreement in NettiOpsu well before your exchange or work placement period (dates and other information concerning your stay abroad and your bank information).
+Remember to fill in a grant agreement in Mobility-online well before your exchange or in NettiOpsu before your work placement period (dates and other information concerning your stay abroad and your bank information).

 Check your current insurance coverage with your insurance company.
 It is recommended to take out appropriate insurance policies (including health insurance, luggage insurance, travel insurance and legal expenses insurance).
 The university does not insure outgoing exchange students.

-The electronic grant agreement includes an appended University of Tampere liability form, the purpose of which is to clarify the personal obligations and responsibilities of students going abroad for exchange or a work placement through the UTA.
+The electronic grant agreement includes an appended Tampere University liability form, the purpose of which is to clarify the personal obligations and responsibilities of students going abroad for exchange or a work placement through Tampere University.